Tuberculosis (TB) in Children

 Chills or night sweats

-The symptoms of TB may resemble other lung conditions or medical problems.
+The symptoms of TB may look like other lung conditions or medical problems.
 Always consult your child's doctor for a diagnosis.

 What causes TB?

-The TB bacterium is spread through the air when an infected person coughs, sneezes, speaks, sings, or laughs; however, repeated exposure to the germs is usually necessary before a person will become infected.
-It is not likely to be transmitted through personal items, such as clothing, bedding, a drinking glass, eating utensils, a handshake, a toilet, or other items that a person with TB has touched.
-Adequate ventilation is the most important measure to prevent the transmission of TB.
+The TB bacterium is spread through the air when an infected person coughs, sneezes, speaks, sings, or laughs.
+Repeated exposure to the germs is usually necessary before a person will become infected.
+It is not likely to be spread through personal items, such as clothing, bedding, a drinking glass, eating utensils, a handshake, a toilet, or other items that a person with TB has touched.
+Good air flow is the most important measure to prevent the spread of TB.

 How is TB diagnosed?

 TB is diagnosed with a TB skin test.
 In this test, a small amount of testing material is injected into the top layer of the skin.
-If a certain size bump develops within two or three days, the test may be positive for tuberculosis infection.
+If a certain size bump develops within 2 or 3 days, the test may be positive for TB infection.
 Additional tests to determine if a child has TB disease include X-rays and sputum tests.
-There are also blood tests called interferon-gamma release assays that can aid in diagnosing Mycobacterium tuberculosis.
+There are also blood tests called interferon-gamma release assays that can aid in diagnosis.

 TB skin tests are suggested for those: